deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Their records were oddly silent on the subject too, even among themselves.
 It was almost as if their origins simply didn’t interest them.
 Try as it might, the Entity had no clear route to the historical truth.
 Where had they evolved?
 Why was their behavior so unabashedly parasitic?
 When had they first made the decision to eradicate another species to save themselves, and for what reason?
 And even if it answered those questions, what useful insights might ensue?

-There *were* clues---they called the Hunters *’discarded’* for instance---but each tantalizing morsel of data seemed to be alone with aeons of silence for company.
+There *were* clues___they called the Hunters *’discarded’* for instance___but each tantalizing morsel of data seemed to be alone with aeons of silence for company.
 Had the Hunters and Igraens once been as intertwined as body and soul, or was the discarding more metaphorical? *When* had they been discarded?

 This was a Problem: The AvaRíos-mindstate had recollections of an aphorism about “knowing thine enemy”, but the enemy scarcely seemed to know itself.
 How were the humans supposed to form a coherent strategy in the face of that?
 How was the *Entity*?